maelritouet/maelritouet/README.md

 # Hello, I'm Mael

-These past few years, I have studied a few fields in cybersecurity, passed some certifications and participated in CTF and other challenges of the field.
+These past few years, I have studied a few fields in cybersecurity, passed some certifications, created some projects and took. part in challenges and mini-games.
 I think I'm now ready to dive in the professional sphere, as you can see with the projects below

 ## Objective